Hex052/orchcheckout/readme.txt

     -	Number can't ever be 0, since that is the same thing as non-zero characters being in that column

-TODO: truncate is only in POSIX, a similar thing in Windows would be _chsize
-	_chsize( fileno(f), size);
-		or SetEndOfFile
-	int ftruncate(int fildes, off_t length);
-TODO: Need to update the file after changes are made
-TODO: Loop and questions for checkout need finishing
-TODO: Fix readentry and integrate into rest of program
-TODO: Create enum list for readentry so different read errors can be tracked

 TODO: Needed Columns	Type	Num	Last	First	PayType	Make/Model	Signed